What is a webhook?

 Respond to a webhook

-Your webhook acknowledges that it received data with a 200 OK response.
+Your webhook acknowledges that it received data by sending a 200 OK response.
 Any response outside of the 200 range will let Shopify know that you did not receive your webhook.
-To this end, Shopify has implemented a 5-second timeout period and a retry period for subscriptions.
+Shopify has implemented a 5-second timeout period and a retry period for subscriptions.
 We wait 5 seconds for a response to each request, and if there isn't one or we get an error, we retry the connection to a total of 19 times over the next 48 hours.
 A webhook will be deleted if there are 19 consecutive failures for the exact same webhook.
+You should monitor the admin of your webhook tool for failing webhooks.

 To make sure that apps don't accidentally run over the timeout limit, we now recommend that apps defer processing until after the response has been sent.